maanisim/aws-color-region-navbar-extension/README.md

 - Added a starter block of code that's commented out at the bottom...
 If you want to modify and put more color-coding per-account.
 That's all DIY so fork and modify to your heart's content.
 - I also swapped the original defaults for US East 1 vs 2.. idk, because I felt like it.
 - Tested with Chrome only at this time.. but I think it should just work with firefox.

+# Updates in my fork (u/maanisim):
+- Modified it from sleep to mutation observer
+- Added additional AWS regions (including GOV)